cybercongress/cybertensor-developer-docs/docs/learn/bittensor-building-blocks.md

 ## Subtensor

-A subtensor is a Bittensor object that handles the interactions with the blockchain, whether the chain is local or testchain or mainchain.
+A subtensor is a Cybertensor object that handles the interactions with the blockchain, whether the chain is local or testchain or mainchain.